matthieu-boussard/craft-ai-client-python/README.md

 #### Bulk - Add context Operations

-To add operations to several agents at once, use the method `add_operations_bulk` as the following:
+To add operations to several agents at once, use the method `add_agents_operations_bulk` as the following:
 ```python
 agent_id_1 = 'my_first_agent'
 agent_id_2 = 'my_second_agent'